deriv-com/flutter-chart/README.md

 ### DerivChart

-A wrapper around the `chart` widget provides the functionality to add/remove/update indicators and to manage saving/restoring selected ones on storage.
+A wrapper around the `Chart` widget that provides functionality to add, remove, and update indicators, as well as manage saving and restoring selected ones in storage.
-To learn more about how we can customize the indicators feature using `DerivChart` check [this documentation](/doc/deriv_chart_widget_usage.md).
+To learn more about how to customize the indicators feature using `DerivChart`, check [this documentation](doc/deriv_chart_widget_usage.md).

 #### Usage:

-All of the properties from the `Chart` widget are available here as well, except `overlaySeries`, `bottomSeries` that are managed internally.
+All properties from the `Chart` widget are available here as well, except `overlaySeries` and `bottomSeries` which are managed internally.

 ```dart
 DerivChart(